How to cut down on alcohol (and still have your daily cocktail)

 On the menu

 RACV Goldfields Resort restaurant and bars manager Cindy Volkmann has poured her fair share of alcoholic fizz.
 This is her go-to alcohol-free cocktail recipe.
-This deliciously sip-worthy Rosemary and Blueberry Smash is a tangy treat, perfect for lazy summer afternoons.
+This deliciously sip-worthy Rosemary and Blueberry Smash is a tangy treat, perfect for lazy afternoons.